jtkovacs/jtkovacs.github.io/refs/tocs/bi_TOC.md

             </ul></td></tr>
 </table>

 #### 2.5.2.1.
-Business Performance Management (BPM)
+Performance management

-BPM entails measuring and improving _actual performance_ versus KPIs and goals that have been established in correspondance with [managerial strategy](https://jtkovacs.github.io/refs/management.html#strategy) or local appetite; see [notes on performance management](https://jtkovacs.github.io/refs/performance-management.html) for further discussion.
+Business performance management (BPM) entails measuring and improving _actual performance_ versus KPIs and goals that have been established in correspondance with [managerial strategy](https://jtkovacs.github.io/refs/management.html#strategy) or local appetite; see [notes on performance management](https://jtkovacs.github.io/refs/performance-management.html) for further discussion.
 BPM intersects with BI because it is one of the primary intended uses of BI data---to understand and improve operations.
 The content of BI dashboards may be stongly determined by performance management goals and techniques.

 #### 2.5.2.2.
 Data viz & visual analytics